Legend of the 15th-Century Founder of Riga

 Kristaps Still Favored by Latvians

 The National Film Board of Latvia calls its biannual awards (its "Oscars" to be present again in autumn 2007) Lielais Kristaps.
 Kristaps remains a popular name for boys, who celebrate their name day on December 18 each year.
-(There will be more about the name-day practice in Latvia in my next posting.)
+(There will be more about the name-day practice in

-Don’t be surprised if you see in various places during our stay in Riga likenesses of the giant with a baby on his left shoulder, a lantern in his left hand, and an oar in his right.
+Don’t be surprised if you see in various places during our stay in

 0 Comments: